cakebaker/lessnoise/Readme.md

 ## Purpose

-LessNoise is a simple Greasemonkey script to improve some parts of Twitter's web UI.
+LessNoise is a [Greasemonkey](http://www.greasespot.net/) script to improve some parts of Twitter's web UI.
 It does:

 * hide the "Who to follow" box
 * hide the trends box